hansth/hansterhorst_com/content/_index.md

 ---
 title: Hello
 ---

-Hello, I’m **Hans ter Horst** — a software developer with a background in **Java** and **Angular**, learning **DevOps** by creating my own **HomeLab**.
+Hello, I’m **Hans ter Horst** — a software developer with a background in **Java** and **Angular**, now diving into **DevOps** through hands-on learning on my own **HomeLab**.

 ## My Journey

-A few years ago, at the age of 49, I decided to learn software development, and it has become one of the most exciting and learning journeys of my life.
-I started working with **Java** and **Angular**, building applications and sharpening my skills as a developer.
+At the age of 49, I decided to switch careers and learn software development — a choice that turned into one of the most exciting journeys of my life.
+I began with **Java** and **React**, building applications and **developing my skills as a developer**.

-Recently, I completed the [**TWN DevOps Bootcamp**](https://www.techworld-with-nana.com/devops-bootcamp), which introduced me to a whole new world of tools, DevOps principles, CI/CD, cloud technologies, and more.
-To put this theory into practice, I'm started to build my own **Kubernetes HomeLab**, where I can experiment with setups, test new tools, and break things to fix them, as part of my hands-on learning.
+Recently, I completed the [**TWN DevOps Bootcamp**](https://www.techworld-with-nana.com/devops-bootcamp), where I gained a solid foundation in **DevOps practices**, **automation**, **CI/CD**, and **cloud technologies**.
+To put this into practice, I’ve started my own **Kubernetes HomeLab**, where I can experiment with setups, test new tools, and break things to fix them.

 ## My Goal

-I created this website to document and share my **DevOps learning journey**.
-Writing notes and articles helps me not only organize what I’ve learned, but also give back to the community that has helped me so much along the way.
-If my experiences can help others who are learning or switching careers into tech, then it’s all worth it.
+I created this website to **document and share my learning journey**.
+Writing articles helps me reflect on what I’ve learned while, but also give back to the community that has inspired me.
+If my experiences can help others — whether they’re learning DevOps or switching careers — then it’s all worth it.

 ## Beyond Tech

-I’ve always been curious about technology and enjoy exploring new ideas and tools.
-But when I’m not coding, tinkering with my **HomeLab**, or experimenting with DevOps tools, you’ll likely find me outdoors on my **mountain bike** enjoying the trails or going on **bikepacking** adventures — clearing my head and finding inspiration and ideas in nature.
+When I’m not coding or experimenting with my HomeLab, I enjoy **listening to music** and watching **biography films about musicians**.
+You’ll also often find me outdoors — exploring trails on my **mountain bike** or heading out on a **bikepacking adventure**.
+Being in nature helps me recharge and often sparks new ideas.